 Saturday, May 4, 2019

-The Flimp Festival is the Museum’s annual public celebration of imagination, humor, and creativity.
-Meant to bring out the artist in all of us, Flimp nourishes our creative side and provides inspiration to make this world a more colorful place to live.
+The Flimp Festival is the Museum’s free celebration of imagination, amusement, and creativity.
+Featuring over a dozen art-making activities, chalk, live music performances, games, and food vendors—Flimp nourishes our creative side and provides inspiration to make this world a more colorful place to live.

 Spend your Saturday at the Museum!
-This free Festival is rain or shine; in the event of rain, some activities may be canceled.
+Flimp will take place rain or shine; in the event of rain, some activities may be canceled.

 |Download Map||Download Alternate Map – Rain|

 Admission and Parking